 Second, our results speak to the economics of meat.
 The moral tension between beliefs and behavior concerning meat - also dubbed the "meat paradox" (Loughnan et al., 2010) - can be resolved when meat eaters systematically avoid information.
 In fact, the significant effects that we find are perfectly in line with the economic theory of the meat paradox (Hestermann et al., 2020), which we used to derive our hypotheses.
-This is informative for the question how policies can reduce the level of meat consumption, as also addressed by, e.g., Espinosa and Stoop (2021).
+This is informative for the question how policies can reduce the level of meat consumption, as addressed by, e.g., Espinosa and Stoop (2021).
 As we establish that meat consumption can reduce the level of information about meat, the effectiveness of information policies and campaigns is limited when consumers avoid information.
+However, meat consumption does not always reduce information demand, as Capra et al. (2024) show in the companion paper to this one.
+In particular, they do not find that the treated subjects (who think that they have eaten chicken nuggets) are less likely to choose to watch a video in which an animal rights activist describes how farm animals are ill-treated.
+We will discuss reasons for the different findings and the joint conclusions of these two experiments extensively below.

 Third, the non-economic literature on the meat paradox investigates the different channels through which meat eaters avoid the moral tension and cognitive dissonance created by their behavior.
 Two main channels for reducing the moral tension discussed in the psychology literature are the denial of the animals' minds and denial of the animals' suffering (Bastian et al., 2012; Loughnan et al., 2010).
-The fact that meat-eaters might avoid information related to meat as shown in our paper is an additional channel through which individuals can avoid this uncomfortable state of ambivalence and sustain their (motivated) beliefs.
+The finding that meat-eaters might avoid information related to meat is an additional channel through which individuals can reduce this uncomfortable state and sustain their (motivated) beliefs.